 you are sure to be wowed by the fresh options and varied selections, which include fish, beef, specialty lamb and premium seafood, including Maine lobster tail during the gala evening.
 All the dishes we tried during this voyage (and earlier vacations) were delicious, from appetizers to soups to warm, fresh varieties of breads and rolls, to salads, gourmet main courses and extravagant, decadent desserts, all deliciously prepared and beautifully presented.
 There is a standard, unvaried menu as well, with home-style items including tender sirloin and vegetarian dishes.
 In the dining room, we encountered wonderful service with very personal attention to every detail and every personal need.
 Since we were listed as press-related guests, we had the added bonus of nightly visits from our elegant and gracious Maître d’, Valentin, as well as the food operations manager, Richard, the Maître d’ from the other restaurant, Yusuf, and even had several encounters with the ship’s head chef, Jay, who was kind enough to offer to cook some special dishes, not on the menu, from his native India.
 We were also fortunate to be invited on a private galley tour by Jay and Yusuf, where they explained the secrets in the intricate process of the preparation of the many thousands of individual dishes served on a daily basis, not only in the restaurants, but the buffets, deli and 24-hour pizzeria.
 It is amazing to see the amount of work, the precision and effective ways in which the entire food operation functions, while also keeping in mind safety and protection of the environment through careful recycling, which includes food waste that is reprocessed and released in the ocean as nourishment for marine life.

 Our trip was also highlighted by the fun atmosphere, which is the soul of the Carnival family.
 Activities are planned and advertised in a daily flyer, fit for every taste, from the early riser looking for exercise routines to those who enjoy trivia games to fun activities for all ages, including children and teen clubs, art gallery shows, shopping specials and evenings filled with live music, karaoke, dancing, comedy, Las Vegas-style shows or a test of luck in the casino.
+Of course, you don’t have to set sail on a cruise ship in order to get the thrills of a casino, you could do so without even taking a single step out of your home.
+With online casinos, you can access the fun of a Las Vegas casino from the comfort of your home.
 Then there is something to look forward to at the ports of call, where there is plenty of time to enjoy a booked tour from the knowledgeable cruise team, or you may venture out on your own to enjoy the paradisiacal shores.
 In our first stop, Grand Cayman, there are pristine white sand beaches with amazing views of coral reefs filled with colorful fish.
 Some may be a bit crowded, but there are spots in the famous Seven Mile Beach or more secluded points like Cayman Kai or Rum Point that are just a cab ride away.
 The island also celebrates marine life at Stingray City, an unforgettable experience where you can interact with the majestic sea creatures, or at Cayman Turtle Farm (both available as part of ship tours).
 There is a plethora of dutyfree shops selling everything from jewels to liquor for those not inclined to spend their days doing water sports.
 Our next stop, in the Mexican tropical island of Cozumel, is always a pleasant experience.
 This is Mexico’s largest Caribbean island although it measures only 28 miles long by 10 miles wide.
 Its position off the coast of the

 Yucatán Peninsula blesses the island with spectacular coral reefs, which makes this destination perfect for the scuba or snorkeling fan.
 There are plenty of restaurants or small resorts offering cruisers the option to spend the day by the beach, but with restaurants, bars, music, pools and other services available.
 Our usual stop is Mr. Sancho’s, where there is plenty of shade, varied